SamanthaNeilen/JekyllBlog/BlogJekyll/_posts/2018-04-20-podcasts-a-tip-for-consuming-it-related-content-on-the-go.markdown

     </p></li>
     <li>
         <a href="https://spec.fm/podcasts/developer-tea" target="_blank"><b>Developer tea</b></a><p>
-        A show about taking on a learning mindset and developing you soft skills.
-Comes out 3 times a week and shows are about 20-30 minutes long.
+        A show about taking on a learning mindset and developing your soft skills.
+It comes out 3 times a week and shows are about 20-30 minutes long.
     </p></li>
     <li>
         <a href="http://www.weeklydevtips.com/" target="_blank"><b>Weekly dev tips</b></a><p>